garystafford/microservice-docker-demo-widget/README.md

 # microservice-docker-demo-widget
 #### Introduction
-One of a set of Java Spring Boot microservices, for an upcoming post on scaling Spring Boot microservices with the latest Spring and Docker features.
+One of a set of Java Spring Boot services, for an upcoming post on scaling Spring Boot microservices with the latest Spring and Docker features.

 #### Technologies
 * Java